ilswh/quiz-romcom/TESTING.md

 | --- | --- | --- |
 | index | ![screenshot](documentation/lighthouse-mobile.png) | ![screenshot](documentation/lighthouse-desktop.png) |

-## Bugs

 ## Unfixed Bugs

 - When restarting the game it does not zero the correct and wrong answers.
-I want that to happen.
+See below in attached screenshot how it has calculated 7 wrong answers and 7 correct answers, totally 14.
+When there is only 12 questions.
+I want it to zero both correct and wrong after answering all 12 questions.

     ![screenshot](documentation/unfixed-bug01.png)

     - Attempted fix: I had no remaining time to attempt to fix this.

  - The restart button is to close to the container.
+See below in attached screenshot.
+I would also like for it to be bigger when it does appear.

     ![screenshot](documentation/unfixed-bug01.png)